iammatthewward/notes/javascript/angular.md

 * Run `npm install protractor --save` to install protractor and add it to your projects dependencies.
 * Add the following script within the 'scripts' section of the `package.json` file: `"webdriver-manager": "./node_modules/protractor/bin/webdriver-manager"`.
 This adds an alias for `webdriver-manager`, a program that lets you install Selenium and a browser driver library.
 * Run `npm run webdriver-manager update` to install Selenium and the Chrome browser driver.
+* Run `npm install jasmine-spec-reporter --save-dev` to format the tests into colours when run.

 #### Create a Protractor config file
 * The Protractor config file, and all feature tests, are held in a `/test` directory - make this now.